 Zoysia grass has the potential to be the best-looking grass in the neighborhood.
 Today, there are as many as a dozen varieties easily available to the consumer.
 Carolina Fresh farms currently grows four varieties.
-Cavalier and Palisades are the two newest varieties cultivated on our farm.
+Palisades is one of the newest varieties cultivated on our farm.
 Each one of these varieties has different appearances and characteristics.
 Due to the ease of maintenance, Palisades is quickly becoming our largest seller.
 This variety may be maintained on a minimal fertility schedule yet retain the beauty of a typical Zoysia lawn.
 It has a wide blade which tends to be easier to mow with a conventional mower.
-Cavalier is narrow-bladed grass similar to Emerald.
-Both of these varieties were developed for improved shade tolerance and minimal thatch accumulation.
+These varieties were developed for improved shade tolerance and minimal thatch accumulation.
 Regardless of the variety you are growing, beware of quick release fertilizers which yield excessive of top growth and thatch accumulation.

 Seasonal Maintenance for Zoysia

 Take a soil sample; test for pH and fertility levels.

 16-25-12 w/ MESA - Provides phosphorus for root growth.

 16-0-8 0.38 Percent Barricade - For nitrogen and more pre-emergent to extend control of summer weeds.
 Aloft Insecticide - Controls grubs and other surface feeding insects.

 20-0-25 EXPO 1 Percent Fe (5# per 1,000 sq. ft.) - Provides required nitrogen through summer months.

 6-1-11 7 Percent Fe - Produces green color w/out flushing top growth late in the season.